Bancography Branch Planning Software | Take a Test Drive Today!

 Hosted vs. Install - Third-party solutions that are widely available will quickly and easily integrate with most bank and credit union websites.
 For hosted solutions, you will probably only need to insert a small block of code into your web template(s).
 You can host the system yourself, but installation and set-up can be more complicated and time-consuming.
 Most hosted solutions charge month-to-month or annually, whereas systems you install yourself typically involve a one-time cost (plus the cost of future upgrade).

 Consumers usually do not need to download any special software or plug-ins to use online chat.
 This can help reassure wary visitors that their computer is safe and not exposed to security breaches.
-Of all the live online chat services tested by The Financial Brand, only one — Kentucky Neighborhood Bank — required users to download a stand-alone application (a solution from LogMeIn).
+Of all the live online chat services tested by The Financial Brand, only one — Kentucky Neighborhood Bank — required users to download a stand-alone application.

 Using Smart Tech to Create “Rules” – Some “self-aware” systems analyze traffic patterns in real time to identify and target site visitors most likely to benefit from chat interactions.
 Sensing when visitors might need assistance, a permission-based pop-up invites consumers to chat with a live agent.
 For National City, almost 20% of visitors who were proactively offered the opportunity to chat accepted the invitation.